maelle/rmd-blogging-course/content/wordpress/further-resources.en.md

 weight: 50
 ---

+## Read about WordPress

+In your usual WordPress channels.
+And contribute good WordPress general resources to this repo. :wink:

+It's good to know how your website infrastructure evolves and works.

 ## Contribute to goodpress?

 I have shown all there is to [`goodpress`](https://github.com/maelle/goodpress), if you want more you might contribute